 Over 450 toys were given to the students who were surprised and happy to receive the unexpected gifts.

-Submitted by Lieutenant Gene Norman
+Submitted by Lt.
+Gene Norman

 Santa gets help from Pelican Bay State Prison